VoxGenius/undismal-protocol/Latent Variable Autoregression with Exogenous Inputs (June 2025)/replication_package/README.md

-# CLARX Methodology: From Academic Fraud to Legitimate Innovation
+# CLARX Methodology: From Methodological Errors to Legitimate Innovation

 **A Complete Journey from Discovery to Achievement**